 “I’ve come to ARM after working on the Sydney Metro Northwest rail link since 2015.
 I led multiple packages of the work, including the main station canopies, and I started during the design stages and continued through to final handover when the first trains ran.
 On a job that big, you have to take on however much responsibility falls on you.
 It’s expected.

 It was a fantastic opportunity because it prepared me for a project as important as the Sydney Opera House Concert Hall Renewal.
-I’m leading the delivery stage of ARM’s work at Opera House.
-Construction starts in February 2020 so I’m managing our subconsultants and working with the contractors and fabricators to get everything triple checked, cross checked and coordinated and ready to start.
+I’m leading the delivery stage of ARM’s work at Opera House, which is now in construction.

 I’ve always liked making things.
 I got to grow up in the bush so there was always something to fix around the property.
 My parents say that when I was a kid, everyone else would get toys for Christmas but I got boxes and sticky tape and junk from the tip.
 Things that I could take apart, like old televisions.
 As an adult, I built bikes for five or six years and now I’m repairing coffee machines.
 I’ve just bought one to fix up for the office.
 It’s not a full-on commercial one but it’s pretty close.